ever-co/awesome-time-tracking-data/data/paymo/paymo.md

 # Paymo

-[Paymo](https://www.paymoapp.com) is a project management tool designed for freelancers and small teams, offering integrated time tracking, invoicing, and resource scheduling features.
+[Paymo](https://www.paymoapp.com/) is a project management and time tracking software designed for small businesses and freelancers.
+It offers a range of features to manage client projects, track time and expenses, issue invoices, and measure profitability.

 ## Features

 ### Time Tracking & Reporting
-- Track time from browser, desktop, phone, or tablet
+- Integrated time tracking across browser, desktop, and mobile devices
-- Real-time active timers
+- Real-time active timers to see who is working on what
-- Automatic time tracking with Paymo Track (generates detailed timesheets based on computer activity)
+- Automatic time tracking that generates detailed timesheets
 - Timesheet software for reporting and analyzing time spent on projects
-- Share timesheet reports with clients
+- Shareable timesheet reports with clients

-### Task & Project Management
+### Task Management
 - Create, assign, and collaborate on tasks
-- Multiple task views: Kanban Boards, To-do list, Spreadsheet, Task calendar
+- Multiple task views: Kanban boards, to-do lists, spreadsheet, and calendar
-- Subtasks, multiple assignees, priorities, and alerts
+- Subtasks, multiple assignees, alerts
-- Real-time task comments with mentions
+- Real-time task comments with @mentions

+### Project Management
+- Create and manage projects with milestones
+- Team scheduler for managing availability and leave
+- Gantt chart for visualizing task dependencies
 - Custom workflows for internal processes
-- Project templates for faster setup
+- Project templates to speed up new projects
-- Add milestones and receive notifications for significant events
+- Milestones and notifications
-- Gantt chart for visualizing work and task dependencies
-- Team scheduler to manage availability, time off, and leave days

-### Collaboration
+### Client & Team Collaboration
 - Guest and client portal for external collaboration
-- Task comments and threaded discussions
+- Task-based discussions and comments
-- Assets proofing and file sharing, with version control and threaded comments
+- Assets proofing and file sharing with version control and threaded comments

 ### Invoicing & Payments
-- Convert unbilled time into invoices
+- Convert tracked time and expenses into invoices
-- Create professional invoices and estimates
+- Generate and share estimates; convert estimates to invoices
 - Expense tracking with receipt scanning via mobile app
-- Send invoices in multiple languages
+- Invoicing in multiple languages
-- Recurring invoices for automated billing
+- Recurring invoices
-- Integration with top online payment providers for accepting payments
+- Accept online payments through integrated providers

-### Profitability & Performance Tracking
+### Profitability Tracking
-- Track project profit margin
+- Project profit margin monitoring
-- Measure employee performance with performance widgets
+- Track employee performance and identify inefficiencies
-- Client profitability reports
+- Client profitability analysis

-### Mobility & Integrations
+### Mobile & Integrations
-- Mobile apps for work management on the go
+- Mobile work management
-- Integrations with third-party apps
+- Integration with third-party apps
 - Available in 22 languages

 ## Pricing
-- 15-day free trial available (no credit card required)
-- Specific plan details not provided in the content, but there is mention of an affordable offer and a "Spring Special Offer" (save up to 40% on the first 3 months)
+Paymo offers a 15-day free trial.
+Detailed pricing plans are available on their [pricing page](https://www.paymoapp.com/pricing/).
+(Specific pricing details were not included in the provided content.)

-## Categories & Tags
+## Category
-- **Category:** Team Project Time Tracking
+- Team Project & Time Tracking

-- **Tags:** invoicing, project-management, resource-management, freelancers
+## Tags
+- Project management
+- Invoicing
+- Small business
+- Freelancers